As longer days, lighter evenings and the warmth of spring and summer sunshine begin, this can also mean the onset of dreaded hay fever season.

 In hay fever sufferers the immune system is over-stimulated, perceiving pollen as a foreign invader, causing an inflammatory response and the release of histamine.

-The gut mucosal barrier houses approximately 70% of the body’s immune cells, and is lined and influenced by a diverse microflora that plays an important role in the development and function of the corresponding immune system.
-Imbalanced microflora has been observed in those suffering allergic diseases.
+The gut mucosal barrier houses approximately 70% of the body’s immune cells and is lined and influenced by a diverse microflora that plays an important role in the development and function of the corresponding immune system.
+Imbalanced microflora has been observed in those suffering from allergic diseases.
 It is not surprising, therefore, that there appears to be a link between the severity of such allergies and the health of our gut.

 Live probiotic products could benefit hay fever sufferers by modulating the immune system and controlling pathogenic overgrowth.

 It has been shown that the microflora is more diverse in the nasal passages of allergy sufferers.
-This can lead to predominance in pathogenic bacteria and a reduction in protective flora, therefore reducing immune defense.
+This can lead to the predominance of pathogenic bacteria and a reduction in protective flora, therefore reducing immune defense.
 Although it is not well understood how probiotics have an effect on nasal microflora, some studies have shown benefits.
 A study testing the effect of probiotics on potential pathogenic bacteria (PPB) in the nose found a significant reduction in nasal PPBs in those who consumed probiotics.

 It could be said that it is the balancing of the whole gut ecology with a wide mix of microbes over the long term that is of greater benefit than the presence of one individual strain.
 Here are some top tips for allergy management and hay fever symptoms this season: